 - As well as writing a blog for us, you can also share a short video or podcast about your experiences

 - If you have a vlog or podcast you'd like to share, do email the link to our digital team

 Privacy and online safety resources

-If you are interested in blogging for Time to Change but woried about online safety – there are some great resources aimed at younger people but relevant for everyone such as Childline - Online and Mobile safety.
+If you are interested in blogging for Time to Change but worried about online safety – there are some great resources available to help.

 How else can I get involved in the campaign?

 Or find out all the other ways you can get involved in the campaign.